 In order to make factual and rational decisions, get rid of tensions and stress and step back a bit, you’ll need someone outside you family and friend circles and not emotionally involved with you: the coach of course!

 Treat the negotiation as something in which you excel:

 If you’re a project manager, treat it as a project, if you’re a sales manager, see your counterpart as a difficult customer who will buy your product: your departure as you want it!

 The coach helps separate the challenges and connect yourself to the reality of the here and now.
 Mentally prepare your negotiation with care means giving you the best chances to reach what you want out of it.

-To know more on the topic of Mentally prepare the departure negotiation: important and yet often neglected, please use the enclosed contact form.
+To know more on the topic of Mentally prepare the departure negotiation: important and yet often neglected, or if you want to learn more about departure negotiation, please use the enclosed contact form.